PrismLibrary/Prism-Documentation/docs/maui/navigation/page-navigation.md

 ### NavigateAsync

 The `NavigateAsync` method is one of most critical core concepts to building apps with Prism.
-This is where you will
+This is where we accomplish setting the Page on our Application Window and updating the Navigation Stack by pushing pages Modally or non-Modally within our app.
+We can also use this method to dynamically set the FlyoutPage's Detail, add a page to a brand new NavigationPage, or even create an entire TabbedPage on the fly.
+We do this all through the requested Navigation URI.
+As has been already discussed the Navigation Service break apart the Navigation URI and process each segment.
+It is extremely intelligent in figuring out the context it needs to navigate.
+As a result, when Navigating from a FlyoutPage the Navigation Service understands that the next page will set the Detail of the FlyoutPage.
+When navigating within the context of a NavigationPage, the Navigation Service understands that the next page will be added to the NavigationPage and will not be pushed Modally.

 #### FlyoutPages